How to Flip and Rotate Letters in Photoshop

 How to convert the text into a shape

-Then go up to the Type menu and choose Convert to Shape.
+Go to Type > Convert to Shape.

 How to select a single letter